FreeCAD/FreeCAD-documentation/wiki/PartDesign_Bearingholder_Tutorial_II.md

 }}

-{{VeryImportantMessage|This tutorial was originally written for a now deprecated development version of FreeCAD.
+**This tutorial was originally written for a now deprecated development version of FreeCAD.
 As of April 2016 these features have been integrated in the 0.17 pre-development release available [https://github.com/FreeCAD/FreeCAD/releases/tag/0.17_pre here].
 <br />
 Please note that this version of FreeCAD is still in an early stage of development.
 Moreover this tutorial may require updating.
-If you want to participate in its review and update, please post to the Wiki section of the [http://forum.freecadweb.org forum].}}
+If you want to participate in its review and update, please post to the Wiki section of the [http://forum.freecadweb.org forum].**

 ![Bearing Holder Tutorial - Finished bearing holder (top)\|thumb\|right\|400px](images/HolderTop2-19.jpg )